re-data/re-data/README.md

 docker-compose up
 ```

-Now visit http://localhost:5000, add your database and starting monitoring your data.
-Default password/user for Redata/Grafana app is redata :)
+Now visit http://localhost:5000, add your database and start monitoring your data.
+Default password/user for Redata/Grafana app is `redata` :)

 # Deploying on production